 sudo apt install libc6-i386 libc6-x32 libxi6 libxtst6 -y

-3. After the download completes, install Java by running:
+3. After the download completes, install Java with dpkg:

-Now, verify whether the software is part of your system.
-Check the version of Java running on your system using the following command:
+Verify whether the software is part of your system.
+Check the Java version with the following command:

 java -version